Charl-AI/bmon/README.md

 bmon attempts to solve these problems by presenting a clean and simple way of monitoring resources.
 I am particularly interested in its potential to give researchers informed analysis about program performance.

+## Installation

+TODO

+## Usage

+TODO

+## Contributing

+I would love some help with this project!
+I am mostly building this tool because I want to use it, but I would be even more happy if other people want to use it :) Suggestions, issues, and PRs are welcome.